 The problem, for Sikkelee's family, was that the defendants would have likely prevailed under the federal standards of care since the original equipment manufacturer (OEM) of the engine had received a Type Certificate from the Federal Aviation Administration (FAA).
 This certificate indicates that a product is properly designed and manufactured and meets minimum standards, in effect a green light from the FAA.
 However, under state law, a judge or jury could look to other factors to establish a standard of care, including:

 In deciding Sikkelee, the court acknowledged its prior finding of field preemption for air safety, but still held that federal preemption did not apply in this case.
 To make this finding it limited the preempted field of air safety to "in-air operations" and determined that aviation product liability fell outside the field as it applied to design defects in the production phase of an aircraft before it takes flight.

 The court also noted that the federal regulations for Type Certificates aren't as comprehensive as federal rules applying to in-flight standards, and cited authorities indicating that Congress didn't intend to preempt aviation products liability claims.

 What Does This Mean for Aviation Product Liability Cases?

 The Sikkelee holding has important implications for cases going forward.
 First, it shows that success in aviation product liability cases may depend on the Circuit in which the case is filed as other jurisdictions could uphold preemption and apply the federal standard of care.
 This case also shows that an OEM Type Certificate issued by the FAA may not necessarily set a standard of care or prove compliance with a standard of care in aviation product liability cases.

-Free Initial Evaluation of Your Aviation Product Liability Case
+Get Legal Assistance With Your Aviation Product Liability Case

 Contact a qualified personal injury attorney to make sure your rights are protected.